linode/docs/docs/security/ssl/obtain-a-lets-encrypt-wildcard-ssl-certificate-using-certbot/index.md

 ### Install Certbot DNS Linode Plugin

-1.The Certbot DNS Linode plugin is a Python application.
+1. The Certbot DNS Linode plugin is a Python application.
 You need python-pip in order to install Python packages from official Python’s package repository ([PyPi](https://pypi.org/)).

     **CentOS**